DataFire/Integrations/integrations/generated/google_bigquery/README.md

       * friendlyName `string`: The user-friendly name for this table.
       * id `string`: An opaque ID of the table
       * kind `string`: The resource type.
-      * labels `object`: [Experimental] The labels associated with this table.
+      * labels `object`: The labels associated with this table.
 You can use these to organize and group your tables.
       * tableReference [TableReference](#tablereference)
       * timePartitioning [TimePartitioning](#timepartitioning)
       * type `string`: The type of table.
 Possible values are: TABLE, VIEW.